Ideas

 • Il Gelso, Ristorante and Pizzeria, Lardos

 Il Gelso occupies the premises that used to be Taverna Lukas, just over the road from Valantina's near Lardos Square.
 Although it's now Italian, it's still very traditional-looking, with a front terrace on flagstones under trees by the roadside.
 The building too is very old and photogenic.
 The food and service is excellent and very authentic.
-It's run by Paola, a slim, attractive Italian woman who sadly lost her husband Claudio in very sudden and tragic circumstances a couple of years ago.
+It's run by Paola, a slim, attractive Italian woman who sadly lost her husband Claudio in very sudden and tragic circumstances some years ago.
 She has long frizzy blonde hair and a gift for the cuisine of her country of origin.
 Her teenage children often help out too.
 Great atmosphere.

 • Maria's Taverna, road to Tsambika Beach